nyampass/halakekit_lino/README.md

 - 0.1uf condensor
 - 0.01uf condensor
 - 12pf condensor * 2
-- 1K register * 2
+- 1K resister * 2

-Size of chip condensors and registers are all 0603.
+Size of chip condensors and resisters are all 0603.

 # License
 MIT